N2308490G/ACTFormer/README.md

 ### Why Code Is Not Yet Available

-In academic research, code release is subject to institutional policies and research integrity considerations.
-Our university's research office has established clear guidelines:
+#### 🚫 University Research Office Mandatory Policy

+**Our university's research office has established strict regulations regarding code release for unpublished research:**

+> **⚠️ Regulation**: All research code from unpublished papers is **strictly prohibited** from public release until formal publication.

+> **📋 Code Release Procedure**:
+> 1. Paper must be **officially published** first
+> 2. Researcher submits **Code Release Application Form** to Research Office
+> 3. Application undergoes institutional review process
+> 4. Code can only be released **after approval is granted**

+This is a **mandatory institutional requirement** that all researchers must comply with, regardless of personal preferences or academic norms in the field.

+#### Additional Considerations

+Beyond institutional requirements, several academic integrity factors also support delayed code release:

-#### 1. Academic Integrity and Research Protection
+**1. Academic Integrity and Research Protection**
-Before formal publication, research has not undergone complete peer review.
-Premature code release could lead to:
+- Research has not undergone complete peer review
-- Unauthorized use, modification, or misinterpretation
+- Premature release risks unauthorized use or misinterpretation
-- Compromise of research originality and credibility
-- Risks to ongoing peer review integrity
+- Protects ongoing peer review integrity

-#### 2. Intellectual Property and Priority Rights
+**2. Intellectual Property and Priority Rights**
-This work involves novel algorithms (entropy-based complexity analysis, Gumbel-Softmax adaptive vocabulary selection).
-Early release could:
+- Novel algorithms (entropy-based complexity analysis, Gumbel-Softmax adaptive vocabulary selection)
-- Impact priority recognition in the field
+- Ensures proper priority recognition in the field
-- Lead to intellectual property disputes
+- Prevents potential intellectual property disputes
-- Affect proper academic attribution

-#### 3. Review Process Requirements
+**3. Review Process Requirements**
-Peer review may require experimental modifications.
-Pre-publication release could:
+- Peer review may require experimental modifications
-- Create version discrepancies
+- Avoids version discrepancies that affect reproducibility
-- Affect research reproducibility
-- Violate journal pre-publication policies
+- Complies with journal pre-publication policies

-#### 4. Institutional Regulations
-University policies govern research code management, especially for funded projects, requiring compliance with institutional standards.

 ---